The Dark Side of Gravity: The Pioneer Effect

+Fortunately, the Pioneer effect is instructive: it tells us that clocks periods are not instantaneously rescaled by a huge $a^2(t)$ scale factor that would have followed from (\ref{earth}) and (\ref{pioneer}) when crossing a discontinuity but rather the much smaller rescaling $dt_{Earthclock} = dt_{Pioneerclock} \frac{a^2(t)}{a^2(t_0)}$ following from (\ref{earth}) and (\ref{pioneerone}) which absolute effect, $f_{Pioneer} = f_{earth} \frac{a^2(t)}{ a^2(t_0)}$ may be just implied a very small correction to the probe speed hardly distinguishable and identifiable to an anomaly given those probably much larger implied by the thrusters during manoeuvers, at the contrary to the continuous frequency drift in time, genuine acceleration of Pioneer clocks relative to our earth clocks, the anomalous:

-The result is a frequency acceleration of Pioneer clocks relative to our earth clocks $f_{Pioneer} =a^2(t)f_{earth} $ yielding the anomalous $\frac{\dot {f}_{Pioneer} }{f_{Pioneer} }=2H_0$.
-Therefore, there must be a discrete jump from a(t) to 1/a(t) of the background field between us and Pioneer so that the effect could only start to be seen after the crossing of this frontier by the spacecrafts.
-Within the error bars the jump (see the steep rise up of the effect in Ref. \refcite{And}) could not have been better evidenced than it was around 15 AU in 1983 by Pioneer 11.
+where we have used the expression $H_0=\frac{\dot{a}}{a}$ for the Hubble parameter in conformal coordinates which is easy to check.
+This result is remarkably compatible with the one that was measured,$\frac{\dot{f}}{f}=(5.6\pm 0.9) 10^{-18}/s$, when analyzing the Pioneer spacecraft radiowaves.
+Therefore, we are tempted to conclude that there must have been a discrete jump from $\frac{a(t)}{a(t_0)}$ to $\frac{a(t_0)}{a(t)}$ in the background field between us and Pioneer so that the effect could only start to be seen after the crossing of this frontier by the spacecraft.
+Within the error bars the jump (see the steep rise up of the effect in \refcite{And}) could not have been better evidenced than it was around 15 AU in 1983 by Pioneer 11.
+This extraordinary evidence, the perfect expected signature for a background discontinuity is the fact that convinced me that such discontinuities, a priori naturally expected in DG are actually real and have observational consequences.
+Indeed, up to now nothing else appart from this kind of very particular shift in time can account for the Pioneer anomaly without conflicting with many other precision tests of gravity in the solar system and the main possible systematical effect, an anisotropic radiation from the spacecraft, can only account for a small fraction of the effect as i will argue later.